Go Back Email Link

 + servings

 This classic recipe is a great one to start with if you've never made a Thai curry before.
 Easy, but totally delicious and fail-proof.
-You can use store bought curry paste and it'll be a simple, weeknight-friendly meal, or go all out and make your own curry paste!
-Gluten free.
+The creamy squash goes wonderfully with red curry, but feel free to change up the veggies!

 Servings 4